FHantke/brave-browser-wiki/Security-reviews.md

 2. It modifies or adds network requests, or it rewrites URLs (including internal requests like those with the `brave://` scheme).
 3. It is related to money/BAT.
 4. It involves cryptography (including anything which generates a random number, a random series of bytes, or the like) or distributes cryptography that is not fully open source.
 5. It adds new dependencies (e.g. Docker images), integrations, or plugins.
-Update (9/2023): Please choose "Third-Party Dependency Review" when opening these in brave/reviews.
+Update (9/2023): Please choose "Third-Party Dependency Review" when opening these in brave/reviews which requires a security review and principal engineer review in brave-core.
 6. It is related to sensitive user information such as cookies, passwords, and private browsing data.
 7. It changes the amount of data collected by Brave or one of its partners  — including making any logs which may be sent to Brave or a third party.
 8. It adds a new extension that is built-in or has special privileges in Brave.